Shiu/spine-runtimes/spine-c/codegen/README.md

 3. Verify inheritance with "inherits from SpineObject" messages
 4. Array specializations are listed with element type mapping
 5. Check warnings at the end of generation for issues
+6. Use `--export-json` flag to export inheritance and type information as JSON
+7. Check `out.json` for debug output when troubleshooting
+8. Review console output for inheritance mapping information (extends/mixins)

 ### Adding New Types